-- Smart place practitioners should de-identify their data effectively.
-A practical and accessible guide has been developed by the Office of the Australian Information Commissioner and Data61. - Follow the NSW data sharing principles and guidance on data sharing from Data.NSW and the Information and Privacy Commission to reduce the risk of a data breach or re-identification.
-Privacy preserving tools such as the Personal Information Factor (PIF) Tool have been used by NSW Government to assess the risk of identifying an individual in a dataset, including during the COVID-19 pandemic. - Any Smart Place project using AI will follow the Mandatory Ethical Principles for the use of AI, unless certain exemptions apply.
-These principles can be applied to any project involving data-driven decision making. - Smart places practitioners should include clauses in contracts to ensure that no personal information can be used or disclosed by service providers for a purpose other than what is specified in the contract and what is permitted by law. - Care should be taken when transferring smart places data outside of NSW to ensure appropriate protection of the data in another jurisdiction. - The data should be labelled in accordance with the NSW Government Information Classification, Labelling and Handling Guidelines.
+- Smart places practitioners should de-identify their data effectively.
+A practical and accessible guide has been developed by the Office of the Australian Information Commissioner and Data61. - Follow the NSW data sharing principles and guidance on data sharing from Data.NSW and IPC to reduce the risk of a data breach or re-identification.
+Privacy preserving tools such as the Personal Information Factor (PIF) Tool have been used by NSW Government to assess the risk of identifying an individual in a dataset, including during the COVID-19 pandemic. - Any Smart Place project using Artificial Intelligence (AI) will follow the mandatory ethical principles and the NSW AI Assurance Framework, unless certain exemptions apply.
+These principles can be applied to any project involving data-driven decision making. - Staff and users should be provided with guidelines or training on the appropriate use, sharing and handling of data.
+Staff should be knowledgeable and mindful of data security best practices and be trained to identify and mitigate potential risks. - Smart places practitioners should include clauses in contracts to ensure that no personal information can be used or disclosed by service providers for a purpose other than what is specified in the contract and what is permitted by law. - Care should be taken when transferring Smart Places data outside of NSW to ensure appropriate protection of the data in another jurisdiction.

+• The data should be labelled in accordance with the NSW Government Information Classification, Labelling and Handling Guidelines.

-Unless exemptions apply under law, personal or health information (see guidance on IPPs and IPPs):
+Unless exemptions apply under law, personal or health information (see guidance on IPPs and HPPs):

-- Must be accurate, relevant, up to date and complete before it is used (IPP 9, HPP 9). - Can be used for the purpose for which it was collected, or for a directly related purpose which the person would expect.
-Otherwise, their consent to use the information for another purpose would generally be needed.
-Personal information may be used to prevent or lessen a serious or imminent threat to a person's health or safety (IPP 10, HPP 10). - Cannot be disclosed unless it is for the purpose for which it was collected, or for a directly related purpose that the person was told about or would expect.
-Otherwise, their consent would generally be needed, and it is needed if the information being disclosed is sensitive personal information.
-Personal information may be disclosed if it is necessary to prevent a serious and imminent threat to any person's health or safety (IPPs 11 and 12, HPP 11). - Can only be linked with the person's consent, unless exemptions apply (HPP 15).
-For personal information, a Public Interest Direction or Privacy Code may be needed. - Should be transferred across borders in accordance with the IPC Guidance and for health information should comply with HPP 14.
+- Must be accurate, relevant, up to date and complete before it is used (Information Protection Principles 9, Health Privacy Principles 9). - Can be used for the purpose for which it was collected, or for a directly related purpose which the person would expect, otherwise an individual's consent to use the information for another purpose is required by law.
+Personal information may be used to prevent or lessen a serious or imminent threat to a person's health or safety (Information Protection Principles 10, Health Privacy Principles 10). - Cannot be disclosed unless it is for the purpose for which it was collected, or for a directly related purpose that the person was told about or would expect, otherwise their consent would generally be needed, and it is needed if the information being disclosed is sensitive personal information.
+Personal information may be disclosed if it is necessary to prevent a serious and imminent threat to any person's health or safety (Information Protection Principles 11, Health Privacy Principles 11). - Can only be linked with the person's consent unless exemptions apply (specific to Health information) (HPP 15).
+For personal information, a Public Interest Direction or Privacy Code may be needed. - Should only be transferred across borders in accordance with the IPC Guidance (and health information should comply with Health Privacy Principles 14).